mrdbourke/m1-machine-learning-test/README.md

 If you're experienced with making environments and using the command line, follow this version.
 If not, see the longer version below.

 1. Download and install Homebrew from https://brew.sh.
-Follow the steps it prompts you to go through after installed.
+Follow the steps it prompts you to go through after installation.
 2. [Download Miniforge3](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-arm64.sh) (Conda installer) for macOS arm64 chips (M1, M1 Pro, M1 Max).
 3. Install Miniforge3 into home directory.
 ```bash